Crownpeak/fhr-client-proxy/README.md

 ## Usage

+### Netlify Function

+`./netlify` directory

 This repository is ready to be deployed as a Netlify Function.
 The easiest way to achieve this is to use [Netlify’s default automatic build process](https://docs.netlify.com/functions/deploy/).

 Once deployed, set the `API_USERNAME`, `API_PASSWORD`, and `TARGET_HOST` environment variables via the Netlify console, ensuring they are the correct values for your Fredhopper Query API.